 Ringwood is a borough in Passaic County, New Jersey, United States.
 As of the 2010 United States Census, the borough’s population was 12,228, reflecting a decrease of 168 from the 12,396 counted in the 2000 Census, which had in turn declined by 227 from the 12,623 counted in the 1990 Census.

-There You Have It – The Best Places To Raise A Family In New Jersey
+There You Have It – The Best Places To Grow Up In New Jersey

 If you’re looking for a breakdown of cities in New Jersey ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.